 3. Remove half the cooking oil in pan and use remaining oil to fry onions and bell peppers until onions are transparent.

 5. Add chicken to gravy.
-Add 1 cup of hot water and turn heat to Low and cover pan.
+Add 1/2 to 1 cup of hot water and turn heat to Low and cover pan.
 Simmer chicken for 30 minutes or until it is tender and the gravy has thickened.